Equality and Diversity

 We are committed to challenging discrimination and promoting equality both as an employer and a major provider of health care services.
 We aim to make sure that equality and diversity is at the centre of our work, and is embedded into our core business activities.

-We welcome the new public sector equality duty (PSED), which places an emphasis on transparency and public accountability.
-Our first equality information report, which was published on 31 January 2012, can be found here: public sector equality duty compliance report 2012.
+We welcome the public sector equality duty (PSED), which places an emphasis on transparency and public accountability.
+Our equality information, which is published annually can be found here: public sector equality duty compliance reports.
+Our equality objectives, which are reviewed annually, are progressed and delivered through our Free From Discrimination People Priority and Equality and Diversity Patient Action Plan.